It's time to start talking about Max Scherzer as an all-time great

 The Cy Young votes went as expected, with Corey Kluber cleaning up in the American League -- collecting 28 of 30 first-place votes to beat out Chris Sale -- and Max Scherzer winning his second consecutive National League Cy Young Award.
 The mild surprise was Scherzer received 27 of 30 first-place votes to easily outpoll Clayton Kershaw.

 Kershaw had led the NL in wins and ERA, usually a combo that will deliver a Cy Young Award, but Scherzer had the edge in innings, strikeouts and WAR.
 That proved to be the difference-maker for the voters.
 As more writers become versed in advanced metrics, everybody is looking at the same numbers.
-That makes for smarter voting, but less predictable.
+That makes for smarter voting but less predictable.

 It was a gratifying win for Scherzer and he pumped his fist when he was announced as the winner.
 He has a baby on the way -- "We may be at the hospital tonight," he said on MLB Network -- and it wasn't the easiest of seasons for him.